Jim Bouton, 'Ball Four' author and former Yankees pitcher, dies at 80

-(CNN)JIm Bouton, whose controversial book "Ball Four" exposed the personal lives of his baseball teammates, died Wednesday after a bout with vascular dementia, his wife, Paula Kurman, said.
+(CNN)Jim Bouton, whose controversial book "Ball Four" exposed the personal lives of his baseball teammates, died Wednesday after a bout with vascular dementia, his wife, Paula Kurman, said.
 He was 80.

+Media reports said Bouton died at his home in Great Barrington, Massachusetts.

 "Ball Four," which came out in 1970, had a dramatic effect on baseball by revealing the late-night adventures of players like New York Yankees star Mickey Mantle and the use of illegal drugs.